LouisStefanuto/my-site/docs/blog/posts/12_dinov3.md

 </figure>

 ### Gram Anchoring Loss

+!!! note "We are doing Deep Learning, so we need a loss.
+Let's rephrase our intuitions in mathematical terms."

 At a given step $t$, we store the teacher’s Gram matrix $G^{teacher}_t$ and enforce the student to maintain a similar patch similarity structure: